sorinmiroiu97/2dAdventure/README.md

 # 2dAdventure

 Welcome to 2dAdventure, 2d game made in C#.
-Work "still" in progress.

 ![Screenshot]( 	printscreen.png)

+This is Marcel, who has a green-twin brother called Jeff.
+Help Marcel collect all the flies to eat them with his shaorma bullets and help him kill his green-twin-not-really-his-brother in the co-op mode.
 This is just an example of "one" of the game's levels.
-All the animations are made by me.
+I made all the necessary animations.
 In this picture we see our hero shooting with bullets...shaorma-bullets.